 What does your laser vision correction package include?

 Our price for having a laser vision correction procedure includes your comprehensive pre-operative examination, use of the most advanced technology to evaluate and treat your eyes, the laser vision correction procedure, all post-operative appointments for a year following your surgery, post-operative prescription eye drops when available, and starter kit of artificial tears.

 How long has laser vision correction been around?

 Laser Vision Correction has been performed around the world since 1988.
 Dr. Foote & Dr. Edmonds have both performed refractive surgery for years.
 Dr. Foote was one of the first physicians in the metro Milwaukee area to perform PRK and the first physician to perform LASIK.
 Over one million people have had Laser Vision Correction to correct their refractive errors.

 How can I pay for LASIK?

 LASIK and Laser Vision Correction is considered an elective procedure, so it is not covered by your health insurance.

-We offer 0 interest financing for 18 months through Wells Fargo.
+We offer special financing for 18 months through Wells Fargo.
 It's quick and easy to apply on their website!
 Cash, check, and credit cards are accepted as well.
 Many employers now offer Health Savings Accounts and Flexible Spending Accounts which you may use as well.